Agoric/documentation/main/ertp/guide/assays.md

 Assays are a key concept of ERTP.

-In ERTP, you can think of Assays as a validator to ensure that the information being passed in meets the requirements set.
+In ERTP, you can think of Assays as tests to ensure that the information being passed in meets the requirements set.